nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Modify and/or updates existing policy information in the database.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`
+Format: `edit INDEX [l/LICENCEPLATE] [pn/POLICY NUMBER] [pi/POLICY ISSUE
+DATE] [pe/POLICY EXPIRY DATE]…​`

-* Edits the person at the specified `INDEX`.
+* Edits the person policy details at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
+* **At least one** of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 l/SNB9876E` updates the policy at the INDEX number 1 with the new license number provided.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 pn/AB12345J pe/31-12-2024` updates the policy at the INDEX number 2 with the new policy number and expiration date.

+Acceptable values for each parameter:
+* `l/LICENCEPLATE`: Alphanumeric, _up to_ 9 characters.
+* `pn/POLICY NUMBER`: Alphanumeric, _exactly_ 8 characters.
+* `pi/POLICY ISSUE DATE` and `pe/POLICY EXPIRY DATE`: Date in the format dd-mm-yyyy.

+Expected output upon success: [coming soon]

+Expected output upon failure:
+* Policy number does not exist: `Error: Policy number not found.`
+* Field specified for update is not valid or empty: `Error: Invalid field for updating.`
+* New value format is incorrect or not allowed for the specified field: `Error: Invalid new value format.`
+* Any of the mandatory fields are missing: `Error: Please provide all required fields.`

 ### Locating persons by fields: `find`